vtaymany/vans-responsive-portfolio/README.md

 - Uses Bootstrap as the framework

+  - Installs Bootstrap directly

+    - To experiment other ways to install css files other than those shown in class
+    - To further investigate how Bootstrap works

 - Minimizes the use of media queries (none was used)

 - Uses Bootstrap's grid system (containers, rows, and columns)